Syriac Orthodox Church: Middle East

-The Syriac Orthodox Church in the Middle East and the diaspora numbering between 150,000 and 200,000 people reside in their indigenous area of habitation in Syria, Iraq, and Turkey according to estimations.
+The Syriac Orthodox Church in the Middle East and diaspora communities originating from there, numbering between 150,000 and 200,000 people, reside in their indigenous area of habitation in Syria, Iraq and Turkey according to estimates.
 The community formed and developed in the Middle Ages.
 The Syriac Orthodox Christians of the Middle East speak Aramaic.
 The Syriac Orthodox Church has numerous monasteries in the region.